Powerlearnproject/se-day1-assignment-musa-ayeni/README.md

 #Part 1: Introduction to Software Engineering

-Explain what software engineering is and discuss its importance in the technology industry.
+Explain what software engineering is and discuss its importance in the technology industry: software Engineering is the systematic application of engineering principles to the design, development, testing, deployment, and maintenance of software.
+It involves applying scientific and technological knowledge, methods and experience to create efficient, reliable and scalable software solutions.
+Importance in the Technology Industry.
+1. Quality and Reliability; Ensures software products are robust, efficient, and free from critical bugs.
+2. cost effectiveness: Streamline development processes, reducing time and resources needed.
+3. Stability
+4. Innovation
+5. Standardization
+6. Security
+7. User experience.
+8. Competitive Advantage.
+9. Economics Impact.

 Identify and describe at least three key milestones in the evolution of software engineering.